0 %

 France

-Within F4E-GRT-288, the final goal of the work was to perform a preliminary assessment on the feasibility of three different, alternative configurations of TBM which significantly reduce or even eliminate the amount of Eurofer97 (ferritic martensitic steel).
-In the context of contract F4E-2008-OPE-011-01-01-16, preliminary analyses in order to assess the seismic response of the TBM set were carried out in ANSYS.
-All these works were to be extended in the context of contract F4E-OMF-331-01-01, where some new advanced analysis methodologies are to be implemented.
+Under F4E-GRT-288, the final objective of the work was to provide a preliminary assessment of the feasibility of three different alternative TBM configurations that significantly reduce or even eliminate the use of Eurofer97 (ferritic-martensitic steel).
+Under contract F4E-2008-OPE-011-01-01-16, preliminary analyses were carried out in ANSYS to assess the seismic response of the TBM set.
+All this work was to be extended under contract F4E-OMF-331-01-01, where some new advanced analysis methods were to be implemented.

 Fusion